 ETHNIC COMMUNITIES COUNCIL OF WA

 The ECCWA is the State's peak ethnic umbrella organisation.
-It is a non-government, non-profit community based organisation which takes an active interest in all aspects of multiculturalism and Culturally and Linguistically Diverse (CaLD) affaires and acts on behalf of all ethnic communities in Western Australia.
+It is a non-government, non-profit community based organisation which takes an active interest in all aspects of multiculturalism and Culturally and Linguistically Diverse (CaLD) affairs and acts on behalf of all ethnic communities in Western Australia.

 Welcome to the Ethnic Communities Council of WA